 Making the Salsa

-I make this salsa in my food processor.
-Admittedly, I’m a crazy foodie that’s always in the kitchen.
-I use my Cuisinart Food Processor all the time so it lives on my counter.
-I know that’s not normal.
+I make this salsa in the food processor.
+Admittedly, I'm a crazy foodie that's always in the kitchen.
+I use my food processor all the time so it lives on my counter.
+I know that's not normal.
 You might not have a food processor or like lugging it out.
 In that case, you could use a blender or just chop everything up by hand.
 The salsa will be delicious no matter the method.
 The food processor, though, is what makes this salsa come together so quickly and easily!

 Restaurant Style Chipotle Salsa